3.1 CNA Scope of Practice in Florida

 Reporting Changes Is Always In Scope

-Noticing and reporting a change is one task a Florida CNA must never skip.
+Noticing and reporting a change is the one task a Florida CNA must never skip.
 If a resident has new confusion, a new reddened area, a fall, chest pain, or sudden weakness, the correct action is to keep the resident safe and tell the nurse promptly.
-The CNA does not decide what the change means or treat it.
+The CNA does not decide what the change means and does not treat it.

-Example: a resident's leg is newly swollen and warm.
-The Florida CNA reports it to the nurse.
-The CNA does not massage the leg, apply heat, or tell the resident it is probably a strain.
+Example: a resident's lower leg is newly swollen, red, and warm.
+The Florida CNA reports it to the nurse immediately.
+The CNA does not massage the leg, apply heat, elevate it on their own judgment, or reassure the resident that it is "probably just a strain."
+Massaging a hot, swollen calf could dislodge a clot — exactly the kind of clinical reasoning reserved for the nurse.

 When Two Rules Conflict

-State training, facility policy, and the supervising nurse can each limit what you do.
-When they differ, follow the most restrictive rule and ask the nurse.
-Performing an out-of-scope act in Florida can lead to resident harm, registry discipline, and termination, even if someone told you to do it.
+State training, facility policy, and the supervising nurse can each limit what you do, and they do not always match.
+A skill you learned in class may still be off-limits at a particular facility, and a nurse may further restrict it for an unstable resident.
+When the rules differ, follow the most restrictive one and ask the nurse.
+Performing an out-of-scope act in Florida can lead to resident harm, AHCA registry discipline (including being flagged for abuse, neglect, or exploitation), and termination — even if a coworker or family member told you to do it.
+"Someone told me to" is never a defense for an aide who acts outside scope.

 Test Your Knowledge